digitonic/laravel-infobip/Readme.md

 This method accepts a collection with messages to be looked up example can be found in [Sms](tests/files/lookup.json) More details can be found [here](https://www.infobip.com/docs/api/platform-connectivity/number-lookup/number-context-lookup-async) on the infobip API page

+#### Numbers Lookup Query

+`Infobip::numbersLookupQuery($request)`

+This method accepts a collection with messages to be looked up example can be found in [Sms](tests/files/lookup-query.json) More details can be found [here](https://www.infobip.com/docs/api/platform-connectivity/number-lookup/number-context-lookup) on the infobip API page

 ### Changelog